VoroninArtemii/Cheminformatics/README.md

 # Cheminformatics
-The program predicts whether a chemical compound is a drug or not
+Based on the data on chemical compounds and structural formulas, it is predicted whether a particular chemical compound is a drug or not.
+The program uses processing of the obtained data on chemical compounds and data preprocessing, but does not use their normalization, so the error may have a rather greater value.
+After careful processing, the data is split and the model is trained by gradient boosting.
+The value of the minimum mean square error is about 1000.